asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 hotspots.

 They also found that to guarantee any kind of SLO, it's hard to do with spinning hard drives and the kernel TCP/AP.
-So they kind of do not like that architecture and that approach for those reasons.
+They kind of do not like that architecture and that approach for those reasons.

 #### EBS2: Speedup with Space Efficiency